benthecoder/GPTJournal/README.md

 ## TODO

+questions

+- how to store memory of conversation? using what platform?

 - [ ] integrate with notion
   - [ ] get text throughout the day somehow
   - [ ] summarize it with gpt